 The person who is responsible for paying the Council Tax bill and not the second adult must make the claim for Second Adult Rebate.

-We need to know the claimant's National Insurance number and see proof of their identity, we will only need proof of the second adult's income and capital.
+We need to know the claimant's National Insurance number and see proof of their identity.
+We’ll only need proof of the second adult's income and capital.

-Your income and savings will not affect your entitlement to Second Adult Rebate, because it is based on the other person's circumstances.
+Your income and savings won’t affect your entitlement to Second Adult Rebate, because it is based on the other person's circumstances.

-Our hardship scheme helps people who receive Council Tax Support and who are in severe financial hardship.
+Our hardship scheme helps people who already receive Council Tax Support and who are in severe financial hardship.
 We assess based on individual circumstances.
 Find out more by looking at our Council Tax Support Scheme document.